 The provision of a board recruitment service by the Federation is supported by Sport Ireland.
-The service, which launched in December 2020, actively recruits independent directors to a Federation managed database from which sporting bodies can then select suitable candidates for vacant positions.
-There are currently 75 director candidates on the database with expertise in Finance, Legal, Governance, Communications, HR and Commercial etc. FIS will manage this project and work to assist both National Governing Bodies and Local Sports Partnerships in bringing expertise, independence, and diversity to their boards and meet their board and subcommittee needs.
+The service, which launched in December 2020, actively attracts independent directors to a Federation managed database from which sporting bodies can then select suitable candidates for vacant positions.
+There are currently 41 director candidates on the database with expertise in Finance, Legal, Governance, Communications, HR and Commercial etc. FIS manage this database to assist both National Governing Bodies and Local Sports Partnerships in bringing expertise, independence, and diversity to their boards and meet their board and subcommittee needs.

-FIS Strategic Plan - Year Two 2021
+FIS Strategic Plan - Year Three 2022